segmentio/segment-docs/src/connections/destinations/catalog/actions-google-enhanced-conversions/index.md

 Conversions tracked by other means, such as importing goals from Google Analytics, are not eligible for enhancement.

 > info ""
-> To send enhancements for conversions that are initially tracked with Gtag, an Order ID (Transaction ID) must be implemented in the Gtag **and** the same Order IDs must be sent with the corresponding enhnacement data.
+> To send enhancements for conversions that are initially tracked with Gtag, an Order ID (Transaction ID) must be implemented in the Gtag **and** the same Order IDs must be sent with the corresponding enhancement data.
 This is required for Google to successfully process your enhancement data.

 ### Enhanced Conversions for Leads